openhab/org.openhab.binding.zwave/doc/inovelli/lzw30sn_0_0.md

 ### Parameter 8: LED Strip Effect

 LED Strip Effect
-This will allow you to add some sweet effects to your LED bar (ie: pulse, chase, solid, etc)

-Byte 1 = Color.
+<p&gtThis will allow you to add some sweet effects to your LED bar (ie: pulse, chase, solid, etc)</p&gt <p&gtByte 1 = Color.
 This will set the color of the LED bar.
-Calculated by using a hue color circle (Value / 255 * 360).

-Byte 2 = Brightness.
-Sets the brightness in 10% increments.

-Byte 3 = Duration.

-Byte 4 = Effect.
-Sets the effect: 0 = Off, 1 = Solid, 2 = Fast Blink, 3 = Slow Blink, 4 = Pulse

-Addition:  To get the final code for the desired color/effect/duration, use this calculator:  https://nathanfiscus.github.io/inovelli-notification-calc/This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Calculated by using a hue color circle (Value / 255 * 360).</p&gt <p&gtByte 2 = Brightness.
+Sets the brightness in 10% increments.</p&gt <p&gtByte 3 = Duration. </p&gt <p&gtByte 4 = Effect.
+Sets the effect: 0 = Off, 1 = Solid, 2 = Fast Blink, 3 = Slow Blink, 4 = Pulse</p&gt <p&gtAddition:  To get the final code for the desired color/effect/duration, use this calculator:  https://nathanfiscus.github.io/inovelli-notification-calc/</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 83823359 may be set.

 The manufacturer defined default value is ```0```.